Fly Away (John Denver song)

 "Fly Away" is a 1975 song written and performed by John Denver featuring vocals by Olivia Newton-John.
 Released as a single from the Windsong album, it peaked at No.13 on the Billboard Hot 100 chart and spent two weeks atop the adult contemporary chart in early-1976, Denver's sixth No.1 on this chart.
 The song also peaked at No.12 on the country chart.

 Background

 The song is an ode to longing for simpler times and a simpler way of life.
 Record World said that "this ballad contains the unmistakable Denver vocal charm with the added bonus of Olivia Newton-John joining in on the chorus."
-Rolling Stone magazine remarked, "At this point, John Denver albums are as numerous as potted plants in the apartments of these urbanites, and both are symptoms of the same longing.
-The singer acknowledges his average listener in 'Fly Away'."
+Citing the song’s lyrics in the second verse, Paul Nelson in Rolling Stone remarked, "The singer acknowledges his average listener in 'Fly Away'."